-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Caroline Winnet, Executive Director at UC Berkeley’s own incubator and accelerator program Skydeck in the fall of 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Caroline Winnet, Executive Director at UC Berkeley’s own incubator and accelerator program Skydeck in the fall of 2020.
 You can listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:07